 MAP_AUTHOR "Artwork Conversion, Software, Inc."

 Note that the format of the output wafer map must be able to support this type of data.
-Most binary map files don't allow arbitray injection of new header information as every byte is accounted for.
+Binary map files don't allow arbitray injection of new header information as every byte is accounted for.

 A critical part of converting wafer maps is converting bin codes encountered in the input map to the desired bin codes in the output map.
 While the program could do some sort of automatic bin mapping, it rarely can predict what the end user needs.
 Therefore we don't recommend that bin mapping be left to the program.